 - The Priory Hospital, Bristol

-I am a member of the following association
+I am an accredited member of the following association

-I am a member of the BACP and am bound by their ethical framework.
+As an accredited member of the UKCP, I am bound by their ethical framework.
 I am supervised by a qualified supervisor as part of my commitment to ethical practice.

 Accredited register membership